konstantinosmpouros/Jupyter_notebook/Computer Vision Generator/README.md

 1. **Hugging Face Models**:

    - **AuraSR V2**: A super-resolution model that enhances low-resolution images by refining details and improving clarity.<br>

+2. **TorchVision**:

+   - **Mask RCNN Resnet50**: A powerful object detection model that identifies and segments objects in images, providing pixel-level masks alongside bounding boxes for accurate localization.<br>

+3. **Detectron**:

+   - **Detectron2**: A robust framework for object detection and segmentation tasks that offers state-of-the-art performance with flexible architecture and support for various model types, including Faster R-CNN and Mask R-CNN.<br>

 ## Video Generator Models Used